kenyonke/Tensorflow_Learning/README.md

 # Tensorflow_Learning
-A review for tensorflow with python
+A review for learning tensorflow with python